A Vector Generalization of Euler's Quadrilateral Theorem: Introduction

+Euler's theorem may be regarded as a natural extension of the parallelogram identity.
+Indeed, a quadrilateral is a parallelogram if and only if the midpoints of its diagonals coincide, in which case Euler's theorem reduces precisely to \eqref{eq:classpar}.

-Motivated by the exposition of Dunham \cite{Dunham2000}, Dence and Dence \cite{Dence-Dence2002} revisited Euler’s theorem and provided a proof for convex quadrilaterals.
-Kandall \cite{Kandall2002} subsequently gave a concise vector proof and observed that the identity remains valid for points in $\mathbb{R}^m$ in more general position, thereby emphasizing its intrinsic algebraic nature.
-See, for example, Figure \ref{fig:1}.
+Motivated by an exposition of Dunham \cite{Dunham2000}, Dence and Dence \cite{Dence-Dence2002} revisited Euler's theorem for convex quadrilaterals, while Kandall \cite{Kandall2002} gave a concise vector proof and observed that the \,identity remains valid for arbitrary point configurations in $\mathbb{R}^m$.
+See Figure \ref{fig:eulerinrm}.
+The same identity was \,established much earlier by Small \cite{Small1929} as an algebraic relation in the complex plane.

-In fact, Euler’s theorem had already been generalized much earlier as an algebraic identity for an even number greater than four vectors in an inner product space in \cite{Douglas1981}.

-Starting from Euler’s theorem, formulas for the cases $n=5$ and $n=6$ were obtained in \cite{Rassias2006} by repeated applications of the identity.
-Using a similar approach, a further generalization of Euler’s identity for $n>4$ vectors was obtained in \cite{Dlab-Williams2019}.
-However, the generalized result for $n \geq 6$ obtained in \cite{Dlab-Williams2019} is not an identity as the result does not reduce to the cases for $n=4,5$.

-The main purpose of the present article is to establish a generalization of Euler’s theorem as an algebraic identity in an inner product space that holds for $n \geq 4$ vectors.
-We also provide a concise proof of the result (Theorem \ref{thm.3.1}) obtained in \cite{Douglas1981} and place these classical results within a unified algebraic framework.
-Starting from the parallelogram identity in an inner product space, we first give a brief proof of Apollonius’ identity and then derive Euler’s theorem for quadrilaterals represented by four vectors through repeated applications of this identity.
-In Section \ref{sec.3}, following combinatorial approach, we then extend Euler’s theorem to a finite collection of more than four vectors, establishing a general algebraic relation for $n \ge 4$ vectors in an inner product space (Theorem \ref{thm.3.2}).